 Zach Sanford | LW | 61st Overall

-Sanford isn’t as well-known as other prospects on this list, but he possess an entirely different skill set from his peers.
+Sanford isn’t as well-known as other prospects on this list, but he possesses an entirely different skill set from his peers.
 His development is still in the early stages–many have described him as “raw”–but he has the makings of a power forward.
 Sanford previously played for the Waterloo Black Hawks of the USHL, posting 35 points (17G, 18A) in 52 games played.
 He also finished the season with 60 penalty minutes, demonstrating his physicality.

 But at 6’3” and 190 pounds, Sanford could stand to build his size.
 He’ll suit up for Boston College this upcoming season, and the speed and size of the NCAA will push him to adjust quickly.
 The Capitals will have a better read on Sanford and his future after the upcoming season, where he’ll face his toughest competition yet.